ytrinh/dev-db-env/README.md

 ==============

 - Run `make init` to initialize the DB images
-- Run `make up` to bring up the DB docker services
+- Run `make up-db` to bring up the DB docker services

 Starting/Stopping
 =================